 Me thinks gnomes.
 After 24 years of aid climbers crawling up the Moonlight and bounce-testing every single textbook cam placement in the relatively soft Navajo sandstone, subsequently gouging out the 1,000-foot splitter one hang-dogging fat-ass at a time, the finger locks have meow gotten much easier.

-At this rate, the Moonlight Buttress will be a super fun 5.9 hand crack soloed by every Honntard in a leotard.
+At this rate, the Moonlight Buttress will be a super fun 5.9 hand crack soloed by every Honn-abee in hand jammies.

 To stave off this obscene destiny, can we all just please agree that the Moonlight Buttress is no longer going to be an aid climb?